sogelink-research/tree-segmentation/README.md

 To run the training or the evaluation of a model, you simply have to modify and execute [`run.py`](src/run.py).
 You can select the hyperparameters you want to use and launch one or multiple training sessions.

 All necessary data (RGB images, CIR images and LiDAR point clouds) will be downloaded and pre-processed the first time you need it, and stored in the [`data`](data) folder.

+## Internship report

+The report of this project can be found at this link: [https://zokszy.github.io/Geodan-internship-report/](https://zokszy.github.io/Geodan-internship-report/)